Plane with 7 onboard crashes near North County Airport

 Seven people were on the aircraft at the time of the crash, Palm Beach County Fire Rescue Capt.
 Albert Borroto said.
 Officials said three adults and one child had traumatic injuries.

-A total of nine patients were transported to a local area hospital.
+A total of nine patients were taken to St. Mary's Medical Center.

-Borroto said the two additional patients were bystanders that assisted before fire rescue units arrived.
+Borroto said the two additional patients were bystanders that rushed to the crash scene to help before fire rescue units arrived.

+Logan Hernandez, who works at Palm Beach Avionics, said he was working on a plane when he heard the aircraft hit the ground.
+Hernandez said he and several other employees at the airport rushed to the scene to help.

+"Since it was a pretty steep drop [where the plane crash], everybody lined up, up the hill, and we grabbed one hand, bringing it up to the next person.
+Everybody get up the hill nice and safely with all the rocks and everything going on, and once that happened, the fire department got called.
+Myself, [I] went into my golf cart and drove to the gate to let them in," Hernandez said.

 "What appears to have occurred is that the aircraft may have flipped and ended up at its final resting spot.
 There is damage to both wings.
 The fuselage seems to be intact, although with the crash, obviously, the people inside would have been tousled around somewhat," Borroto said.